Xetnus/blog/_posts/2023-01-27-locating-spokane-part-1.md

 ![](/blog/images/2023-01-27-highlighted.jpg)

 We'll cover Domino's (#1) in this quick, introductory article.
 The hotel (#2) and chimneys (#3) have been covered in [Part 2](https://xetnus.github.io/blog/locating-spokane-part-2/).
 We'll hopefully go over the T-shaped roof (#4) at some point in the distant future, but searching for shapes is a difficult problem that [hasn't yet been implemented](https://xetnus.github.io/blog/introducing-osm-finder-beta/#future-work).
-The substation (#5) and railway (#6) will be demonstrated in another article coming out within the next few days.
+The substation (#5) and railway (#6) were found in [Part 3](https://xetnus.github.io/blog/locating-spokane-part-3/).
 Finally, #7 is what kicks off this investigation.
 It's a billboard that, very conveniently, tells us which state to start our search in.

 ![](/blog/images/2023-01-27-billboard.jpg)